When it comes to free running apps, I wonder if new runners realize just how lucky they are and what’s available to make your running life easier.

 In 2002, I grabbed my trusty digital Timex to time the length of my new running habit, strapped a big yellow radio to my arm and headed out without a specific route.
 Once home, I listened to the beep of my dial up as I logged in to MapMyRun to plot out the path I’d just taken and figure out my distance.

 Luckily I’m a very consistent pace, so I generally knew how far I’d gone, but if not…man running took a lot more work back in the old days (ha!).

 Now one gizmo, our smartphone, can do it all on the run: music, podcasts, tracking your pace, your location, ensuring that running in new cities you don’t get lost, really whatever you fancy.

-Best Running Apps
+15 Best Free Running Apps

 These are the best fitness apps that I’ve found testing out a variety of things on my workouts from roads to trails to the gym.

 Now I can open an app on my phone and it automatically finds my location via GPS (no wifi needed), then plots out my route as I run.
 I’ve seen some pretty hilarious images made from runners who get creative with their path.

 The bonus here is you don’t need to sync a watch to your computer.
 All the details of your run are automatically saved, giving you a great log of your speed, elevation, distance and more.

 - You can also look up routes from other runners